Healthy Recipes Blog

 The roasted zucchini is served.

-I have a confession to make.
 As magnificent as this recipe is, sometimes I skip the scoring, salting, and sauteing.
 Instead, I simply slice the zucchini lengthwise, spray it with lots of olive oil, sprinkle it with salt, pepper, garlic powder, and dried thyme, and roast it.

 Roasted zucchini, red onion, bell pepper, and mushrooms on a sheet pan.

-As you can see, the zucchini looks very different when simply roasted without scoring, salting, and sauteing.
+As you can see, the zucchini looks very different when simply roasted without scoring, salting, and sautéing.
 It's not very browned and it's a bit soggy, but you know what?
 It's still delicious!

 So keep in mind that this is an option, too, and I won't hold it against you if you make life easy.
 Just don't expect the fabulous results that come with extra effort.